You’ve done all the hard work of setting up, warping and dressing your loom.

 Is your warp going over the back beam?

 If your warp is going straight from the warp beam to the heddles without going over the back beam first, you will not be able to open a shed at all.
 If your back beam is removable (like on a Schacht Wolf loom or a Leclerc Nilus), simply loosen the tension on your warp, remove the back beam, slip it underneath the warp ends, put it back in, and you’re off to the races.
 If your back beam is not removable (as on most table looms) I am so sorry to inform you that you need to unthread your warp, pull it back and over the back beam, then re-thread and re-sley.
+Alternatively, you could wind the warp fully forward onto the cloth beam, cut your warp on the warping rod and retie it correctly over the beam.

 Checking Your Tension and Advancing Your Warp